 RMAP file format description

-The RMAP gis files are related to CompeGPS Land.
-The RMAP file is a CompeGPS Raster Map.
+The RMAP file is categorized under GIS.
+It is associated to CompeGPS Land, serving as a CompeGPS Raster Map.
 CompeGPS Land is a map management application that lets you open and edit various kinds of maps and represents a great help when you need to plan a trip.
+Visit the website of CompeGPS Land for a detailed description of the RMAP format.

 Application:CompeGPS Land